Topological data analysis of C. elegans locomotion and behavior: Materials and methods

 which has $5-3+1=3$ points. \end{example}

-We will use persistent homology (\cref{sec:persistent-homology}) to detect behaviors, especially periodic or repeated behavior, in sliding window embeddings of \emph{C. elegans} behavior data.
-Degree $1$ persistent homology detects loops in these sliding window embeddings that loosely correspond to individual behaviors.
-Below we see two examples where persistence would fail to capture an entire period of a time series in one loop, and how sliding window embeddings can fix this behavior.
+We applied persistent homology (\Cref{sec:persistent-homology}) to sliding window embeddings of \emph{C. elegans} video data in order to quantify behavior Degree $1$ persistent homology detected cycles in these sliding window embeddings which we show correspond to particular behaviors.

+The cycles that persistent homology detects may consist of collections of points that trace out a closed curve.
+A cycle is ``large'' or highly persistent if it encloses an area that could fit a large ball; a cycle that is tall and skinny has small persistence.

+Below we see two examples where change{a} time series exhibits a single periodic behavior but persistent homology will detect either two or zero non-trivial cycles.
+In contrast, the persistent homology of a sliding window embedding detects exactly one non-trivial cycle in both examples.
-\egwidth{0.275\textwidth} \begin{example} In \cref{fig:figure-eight} (a) is one period of a $2$-dimensional periodic time series with the property that if linear segments connect successive points, the path of the time series self-intersects.

-One period of this function corresponds to traversing the self-intersecting loop traced by the time series once.
-To discover this loop, you might use persistent homology (\cref{sec:persistent-homology}).
-But in the case of the figure-eight, persistent homology would detect two distinct loops, each comprising half of the period, and the true information that there is only one loop would be lost.
-If we create a sliding window embedding with window length $\wl=10$, we get a $20$-dimensional time series that we can project down to two dimensions using PCA.
-Pictured in (b) is this $\wl=10$ sliding window embedding projected down into the $1^{st}$ and $3^{rd}$ principal components. (c) shows the sliding window embedding with window length of $\wl=20$.
+\egwidth{0.29\textwidth} \begin{example} \Cref{fig:figure-eight} (A) displays one period of a periodic time series in $\RR^2$ with the property that if successive points are connected by line segments then the path of the time series self-intersects.
+To discover this figure-eight-shaped loop, one might try to use persistent homology (\Cref{sec:persistent-homology}).
+However, persistent homology would detect two distinct loops, each comprising half of the period.
+See \cref{fig:fig8-simpl-cx-persistence} (D) for an illustration of these loops.

+\Cref{fig:figure-eight} (B) and (C) show two-dimensional PCA projections of sliding window embeddings of the figure-eight for $\wl=10$ and $\wl=20$, respectively, using the first and third principal components.
+In these point clouds the time series draw out simple closed curves, and in fact in each of these cases persistence detects a single loop.

-Notice that as the window length increases, the height of the loop increases.
-This increases the loop's persistence and makes it easier for persistent homology to robustly detect.
+Notice that as the window length increases, the ``size'' of the loop increases.
+This increase in the loop's persistence makes it easier for persistent homology to robustly detect it.

 \end{example}